nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/digital-asset-management-dam/how-to-contribute-picture-conversions.md

 {{/callout}}

-Picture conversions (not marked as&nbsp;`default`) can be filtered so that you can choose which picture conversions should be executed on a given document.
+Picture conversions (not marked as `default`) can be filtered so that you can choose which picture conversions should be executed on a given document.
 The filtering is done through standard filters we already use in the Nuxeo Platform.

 {{#> callout type='note' }}